Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 - The RCS system involved warming heaters to ensure everything fired as expected.

 Yeah, but you gotta get the CMC on, and keep it online.
 And you need a rather precise period of time for redamping there.

-In the order of about 20 minutes to damp out and spin up and then we don't need any of that.
+In the order of about 20 minutes to damp out and then spin up and then we can do without any of that.

 If we get a good spinup going then we're stable -

 He's a fair ways out right now, FLIGHT.
-He'd do another VERB 49 and fly back and then stabilize there.
+He'd have to do another VERB 49 and fly back and then stabilize there.

 Okay, I need one thing right now.
 He's powering down, he's down to 41 amps, total spacecraft.
 I'd like to get my AC 2 BUS back so I can look at O₂ TANK 2 PRESSURE.
 I have no insight into that.

 Let's get - I guess we can put INVERTER 3 to MAIN A. AC 2.

 Now, let me ask you a question - before you do that would you like to make sure you've got all AC load you don't need isolated from the bus?